What is NEM 3.0 and How Will it Impact California Solar Owners?

 No new solar taxes

-The new rate structure will substantially eat into solar savings and drag out the paypack period of going solar, but there is a shred of good news in the version of NEM 3.0 adopted by the CPUC.
+There is a shred of good news in the version of NEM 3.0 adopted by the California Public Utilitie Comissions (CPUC).
 A series of charges and fees for solar owners — casually known as “solar taxes” — did not make it into the approved version of NEM 3.0.

 These fees were, at one time, expected to add around $60 a month to solar owners’ utility bills.
 They are now off the table.